adrian154/blog/blogposts/jpeg.md

 *This poor cormorant has no idea what he's about to go through.*

 This image is 597 by 800 pixels.
 Each pixel consists of three components, red, green, and blue.
 The brightness of each component is encoded as an 8-bit value, where 0 is no light emitted and 2^8 - 1 = 255 is the maximum brithness your display can muster.
 So, each pixel contains at least three bytes of information.
 Multiply that by the number of pixels, and we get a file size of around 359 kilobytes!
 Yet the image shown above is actually only 43kB in size, just 12% of the value we just calculated.
 In other words, by encoding the image using the JPEG format, we can achieve a compression ratio of roughly 8:1.
-Part of this is because JPEG is **lossy**, meaning the compressed image is slightly degraded compared to the original image, but in most situations this loss in quality is virtually imperceptible.
-How is this possible?
+This is possible because most images (especially photographs) contain a lot of redundant info.
+JPEG uses various clever encoding tricks to eliminate unimportant data from an image while producing a virtually indistinguishable output.
+How?
 Let's find out.

 # Chroma Subsampling